-Traditional acupuncture forms a part of traditional Chinese medicine in which the basis of diagnosis and treatment is that the mind and body should be in perfect balance.
+Traditional acupuncture forms a part of Traditional Chinese Medicine (TCM) in which the basis of diagnosis and treatment is that the mind and body should be in perfect balance.
 Originating in China, this ancient system of healing has developed over 2,500 years and today is widely used and accepted all over the world.
 Traditional acupuncture is a gentle and effective treatment that focuses on helping the whole person, aiming to improve their entire health and wellbeing.

 The Yakushi Centre focuses on Japanese acupuncture and Meridian Therapy as well as providing Traditional Chinese acupuncture.

-There are some difference between Japanese and Chinese acupuncture but the main differences to the client are that Japanese acunpuncture:
+There are some differences between Japanese and Chinese acupuncture but the main ones are that Japanese acunpuncture:

-There are two distinct versions of Acupuncture, Eastern and Western.
+There are two distinct versions of Acupuncture (although many different branches), Eastern and Western.

 Western acupuncture follows from a medical diagnosis.
 It involves stimulating nerves under the skin and in the muscles of the body.
 This results in the body producing natural substances, such as pain-relieving endorphins.
 It's these naturally released substances that are responsible for the beneficial effects experienced with acupuncture.
 A course of acupuncture usually creates longer lasting pain relief than when a single treatment is used.